 Fire at Hoover Dam extinguished, Nevada fire department says

-A fire was extinguished at Hoover Dam on Tuesday morning, officials said.
-Authorities didn't immediately say what caused the fire.
+A fire was extinguished at Hoover Dam on Tuesday morning after a transformer caught fire, officials said.
+No one was injured in the blaze, and officials say there is no threat to the power supply.

+The transformer caught fire at approximately 10 a.m. local time and was extinguished within half an hour, according to the Nevada Bureau of Reclamation.

+"There is no risk to the power grid," the bureau said.
+"Power is still being generated from the powerhouse."

-A video posted to Twitter showed black smoke coming from the bottom of the dam.
+A video posted to Twitter appeared to show black smoke coming from the bottom of the dam.

 The fire department for Boulder City, Nevada, was responding to an emergency call at the dam, city officials said.
 Officials later said the fire was put out before firefighters arrived.